Our Response to COVID-19

 On site precautions

-All DSA staff involved in supporting our participants are wearing a medical grade face mask at work to minimise the potential spread of infection until further notice.
+All DSA staff involved in supporting our participants are wearing a surgical face mask at work to minimise the potential spread of infection until further notice.
 We continuously ensure that all our sites have sufficient supplies on hand.

 We have developed procedures to enact should we have a close exposure or confirmed diagnosis of infection.